luisg18997/db_samp2.0/README.md

 # DB UCV FHE

 ## Prerequisites
-have installed PostgreSQL 9 or higher on the local machine with any operating system (Linux, Windows or Mac 'OS) or DOCKER CEHave installed PostgreSQL 9 or higher on the local machine or DOCKER CE
+Have installed PostgreSQL 9 or higher on the local machine with any operating system (Linux, Windows or Mac 'OS) or DOCKER CE

 ## Install Database and Usage